Different Boat, Different Direction.

-For me the PSK ball started rolling with an attempt on the Anglesey Circumnav record 15 years ago.
+My PSK ball started rolling with an attempt on the Anglesey Circumnav record 15 years ago.
 I’ve done a fair few more circumnavs since then, but this one still holds a fondness.
 Which is a little surprising, because to be honest it is a bit of a bastard .
-I reckon Jura and Anglesey demand that little bit more somehow.
+Anglesey is one of the ones that demands that little bit more somehow.

-So this time we needed a new angle.
-I’d looked at going around ‘in-reverse’ so to speak for a while, but never really managed to get the plan to work.
-Then I was told it couldn’t be done – oh dear, the wrong words – game on.
+So this time we wanted a new angle.
+Time to paddle around ‘backwards’.
+I’d looked at going around ‘in-reverse’ for a while, but never really managed to get the plan to work.
+Then I was told it couldn’t be done – that meant ‘game on’ for me.

 Mike Webb from Rockpool Kayaks produced a new boat to go with the new direction, a shiny Taran 16.
-A very nice boat, but admittedly not my first choice for this job (my ‘records’ boat is a Taran 18 of course), nothing personal against the T16, but it’s a little ‘stumpy’ isn’t it?
-However I did want to see how it goes on a long-paddle; a little thought and hey it all sort of fits – an ‘anti-record’.
+A very nice boat, but admittedly not my first choice for this job – my ‘records’ boat is a Taran 18 of course.
+It’s nothing personal against the T16, but it is a little ‘stumpy’ isn’t it?
+However I did want to see how it fairs on a long-paddle; and hey it all sort of fits – time for an ‘anti-record’.

-How about a bit of tedious weather to complete the picture?
-Sure enough in comes the low pressure to blot out the ‘big springs’ of circumnav-convention.
+A bit of tedious weather arrives to complete the picture – in comes the low pressure to blot out the ‘big springs’ of circumnav-convention.

 I expect a bit of a slog to Puffin, but it’s so familiar here that life glides by in a not-yet-awake daze.

-That Mad Lass is still stalking me (been doing it for years, somehow she appears on the cliffs on all these adventures), this time waving a pink can-you-see-me-now brolly.
+My stalker – The Mad Lass is still there on the cliffs (been doing it for years, somehow she appears on the cliffs on all these adventures), this time shie is waving a pink can-you-see-me-now brolly.